Atharva-11/Noisy-Real-Classical-Shadows/README.md

-The orthogonal twirls `𝓣⁽ᵏ⁾_{𝕆(d)}` are computed as exact orthogonal projectors onto the commutant (`twirl_engine.twirl`), through the Weingarten formula with the Moore–Penrose pseudoinverse of the Gram matrix, and are validated by idempotency and against direct Haar-`𝕆(d)` sampling (`twirl_engine.twirl_MC`).
+The orthogonal twirls `𝓣⁽ᵏ⁾_{𝕆(d)}` are computed as exact orthogonal projectors onto the commutant (`twirl_engine.twirl`), through the Weingarten formula with the Moore–Penrose pseudoinverse of the Gram matrix.

-The Gram determinant is obtained by exact symbolic factorisation of `(d^{ℓ(i,j)})`, and the `d = 2` null space by exact rational row reduction (`weingarten_full.py`), so both are established over `ℚ[d]` rather than numerically.
-The coefficient solves — the order-two Weingarten matrix, the two-block coefficients and their finite `d = 2` values, and the complex-basis coefficients — are likewise symbolic, and are verified to satisfy all fifteen rows of the system with zero residual.
+The Gram determinant is obtained by exact symbolic factorisation of `(d^{ℓ(i,j)})`, and the `d = 2` null space by exact rational row reduction (`weingarten_full.py`).
+The coefficient solves the order-two Weingarten matrix, the two-block coefficients and their finite `d = 2` values, and the complex-basis coefficients are similarly symbolic.

 Noise channels are stored as Kraus lists (`channels.py`), with the dual `ℰ*` built from the adjoint Kraus operators, and the scalar invariants `α, β, β̃, γ, δ` are computed straight from their